aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/find-or-search-data/_index.md

 ### **Using Aspose.Cells for JavaScript via C++**

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook), that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class contains a [**Workbook.worksheets**](https://reference.aspose.com/cells/javascript-cpp/workbook/#worksheets--) collection that allows access to each worksheet in the Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class.
 The [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class provides a [**cells**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#cells--) collection that represents all cells in the worksheet.
-The [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection provides several methods for finding cells in a worksheet containing user-specified data.
+The [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection provides several methods for finding cells in a worksheet containing user‑specified data.
 A few of these methods are discussed below in more detail.

 {{% alert color="primary" %}}
-All Find methods return the references of the cells containing the specified data to search.
+All Find methods return references to the cells containing the specified data.
 {{% /alert %}}

 ## **Finding Cells Containing a Formula**

 Developers can find a specified formula in the worksheet by calling the [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection's [**find**](https://reference.aspose.com/cells/javascript-cpp/cells/#find-object-cell-findoptions-) method.
 Typically, the [**find**](https://reference.aspose.com/cells/javascript-cpp/cells/#find-object-cell-findoptions-) method accepts three parameters:

 - The object to search for.
-The type should be int, double, DateTime, string, bool.
+The type should be int, double, DateTime, string, or bool.
 - Previous cell with the same object.
 This parameter can be set to null if searching from the start.
 - Options for finding the required object.

 The examples below use worksheet data for practicing find methods: